Gorman Bechard: Old Friends, A Dogumentary

-In May 2021, an Indiegogo campaign was launched for Old Friends,A Dogumentary, a follow up to his work in his documentary Seniors A Dogumentary.
+In May 2021, an Indiegogo campaign was launched for Old Friends,A Dogumentary, a follow-up to his work in his documentary Seniors A Dogumentary.
 The film had its world premiere at the history Franklin Theatre in Franklin, Tennessee on April 27, 2022.
 The film tells the 10-year history of the Old Friends Senior Dog Sanctuary, from its humble beginnings as a back-yard rescue to becoming the preeminent senior dog care facility on the planet.
 The documentary, co produced with Sophia Rokas, marks the first time Bechard has turned over the film editing reigns to someone else, longtime protege Sydni Frisch.
-The film is schedule for release on DVD and streaming in December 2022.
+The film was released on DVD and streaming in December 2022.

+Slice of America: Charred in the Florida Sun (episode 1)

+During the summer of 2023, Bechard directed the pilot episode of a planned fish-out-of-water pizza series called Slice of America: Charred in the Florida Sun (episode 1).
+The first episode profiles Jimmy Fantin, who opens Fantini’s “New Haven Style” Apizza in the small coastal town of Stuart, Florida.
+With the support of loyal Connecticut snowbirds jonesing for a slice of home, and a rave review from One Bite’s Dave Portnoy, Fantini’s thrives and becomes a hub for pizza in Florida, with pizza-lovers driving a hundred miles or more for just a taste of one of Jimmy’s pies.
+The film was co-produced by Colin M. Calpan, and edited by Sydni Frisch, Bechard, and Faith Marek, with music from Dean Falcone.
+The film was released on DVD and streaming in December 2024.

 Documentaries in production

-In July 2015, a Seed&Spark campaign was launched for a new documentary, Normal Valid Lives, a film about the Anoka-Hennepin school district bullying case which made national headlines.

 In the summer of 2019, Bechard and producer, Bill Kraus, launched a Kickstarter campaign for FACTORY, a new feature-length documentary about the many varied and crazy lives of the New Haven Clock Company factory.
 Portions of the documentary were previewed in an exhibit at the New Haven Museum and Historical Society in February 2020.
+In an update on the film's Kickstarter page, Bechard wrote, "the film is 90% complete...just waiting for that ending," as the ground-breaking on renovations of the building have stalled due to issues with the developer.

 In May 2022, Bechard launched a Kickstarter campaign for a documentary on the infamous Powder Ridge Rock Festival, titled Powder Ridge: sex, drugs, no rock & roll.

+In July 2023, Bechard, along with co-producers Faith Marek and Kaity Bolding, began work on Best Video, the movie, a feature-length documentary about the importance of physical media and the dozen or so video stores around the country that are preserving the history of film.
+These include Best Video Film & Cultural Center in Hamden, CT, Scarecrow Video in Seattle, Movie Madness in Portland, VideoDrome in Atlanta, Beyond Video in Baltimore, Vidiots in LA, Videotheque in LA, and VisArt in Charlotte, NC.